+- an individual

 - partnership

 - unincorporated association

 - any organisation not included in section 3.1

 - trust (however, an incorporated trustee may apply on behalf of a trust)

-- a non-corporate Commonwealth entity.
+- a non-corporate Commonwealth entity

+- an organisation, or your project partner is an organisation, included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme' (www.nationalredress.gov.au).

-What the grant money can be used for
+4. What the grant money can be used for